 In canvassing the election returns, the county canvassing board shall disregard technicalities, misspelling, and the use of initial letters or abbreviations of the name of any candidate for office if it can be ascertained for whom the vote was intended.
 Under section 16.1-01-04.1, the board shall include in the canvass the votes from any ballot set aside and subsequently verified by the individual who marked the ballot, and review each envelope containing an unverified ballot forwarded to the board from the polling place election officials.
 The envelopes for all ballots set aside along with the envelopes containing uncounted ballots from unverified individuals must be kept with all other election materials for the required retention period under section 16.1-15-13.
-Under section 16.1-12-02.2, the board shall canvass all qualifying write-in votes.
-The board may not count votes polled in any place except at established precincts.
-The county canvassing board is authorized to initial all absentee ballots cast pursuant to section 16.1-07-09 that were not considered or counted by election boards and to make a final determination of eligibility for all ballots which were rejected at the various precincts in the county for the reasons provided in sections 16.1-07-11 and 16.1-07-12.
+Under section 16.1-15-01.1, the board shall review and approve the canvass report of all qualifying write-in votes.
+The board may not count votes polled in any place except at established polling places.
+The county canvassing board is authorized to initial all absentee ballots cast pursuant to section 16.1-07-09 which were not considered or counted by the absentee ballot precinct election board and to make a final determination of eligibility for all ballots that were rejected for the reasons provided in sections 16.1-07-10 and 16.1-07-12.

 16.1-15-20.
-County canvassing board may subpoen amembers of election board to correct errors - Failure to obey subpoen is a contempt.
+County canvassing board may subpoena members of election board to correct errors - Failure to obey subpoena is a contempt.

-When the returns of the election board officers are made to the county canvassing board, if any provision of law relative to the duties of the election board officers has not been complied with by said officers and the provision of law is capable of correction by the election board, the county canvassing board may issue its subpoenas to the election board officers of the precinct wherein the defect occurs.
-The subpoenas must require the election board officers to appear forthwith before the county canvassing board to correct any omission or mistake according to the facts.
+When the returns of the election board officers are made to the county canvassing board, if any provision of law relative to the duties of the election board officers has not been complied with by the officers and the provision of law is capable of correction by the election board, the county canvassing board may issue subpoenas to the election board officers of the polling place in which the defect occurs.
+The subpoenas must require the election board officers to appear as soon as possible before the county canvassing board to correct any omission or mistake according to the facts.
 The amended or corrected returns then must be acted upon by the board.
-If any election board officer, subpoenaed as provided in this section, neglects or refuses to obey the subpoena, the person so neglecting or refusing must be arrested upon a bench warrant issued out of the office of the clerk of the district court in the county where the proceedings occur.
-The person arrested must be brought before the county canvassing board and shall make the necessary correction.
+If any election board officer, subpoenaed as provided in this section, neglects or refuses to obey the subpoena, the individual so neglecting or refusing must be arrested upon a bench warrant issued out of the office of the clerk of the district court in the county where the proceedings occur.
+The individual arrested must be brought before the county canvassing board and shall make the necessary correction.
 A refusal on the part of an election board officer to make a correction must be deemed a contempt of the district court.